muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

-Every `Text` value corresponds 1:1 with a .NET `String` value, but a .NET `String` is also capable of being malformed, and contain isolated UTF-16 "surrogate" Char elements that don't correspond to valid Unicode codepoints.
+Every `Text` value corresponds 1:1 with a .NET `String` value, but a .NET `String` is also capable of being malformed, and contain isolated UTF-16 "surrogate" Char elements that don't correspond to valid Unicode code points.

 .NET has a direct `Array` analogy which is provided by the .NET class `System.Collections.Generic.List`.